byronka/minum/README.md

   the project onto your production server takes just a couple seconds.
 That's part of how I am able to type a command and have new code running on the production server just seconds later.
-- The code is minimal.
+- The code is minimal[^1].
 It doesn't handle every imaginable case, but there's so little there, I can easily add or modify the code.
 There's no technical reason why I couldn't include extra libraries if I needed, but I pretty much have all the basics handled.
 - It's a much less difficult project to read and understand than any other web framework.